PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 ### CA Pool Tasks claims notification
 - As per the [CA Pool](./ca-pool.md#overview) concept, tasks are assigned to a `CA Pool`.
 When other user claims a `CA Pool` task, senior person doesn't know that someone has claimed the `CA Pool` task.
 To solve this problem, we have introduced this this notification.
-When user claims the `CA Pool` task, system will send notification to other user about this task has been claimed by this person.
+When user claims the `CA Pool` task, system will send notification to other user or creator of the task about this task has been claimed by this person.
-- This notifications will be sent to all users in the task's RACI role
+- This notifications will be sent to all users in the task's RACI role or creator of task.
 - When multiple user claim the task, notification will show name of all the users

 **Normal Task**